Domestic Violence Laws in Canada

 What constitutes domestic violence in Canada?

 The Canadian Criminal Code does not contain legislation specific to domestic abuse or violence.
-However, an act of violence in the home may consequently result in criminal charges under the criminal code.
-What constitutes domestic violence in Canada depends on your province’s domestic violence act (see your province’s domestic violence laws via the links below).
-If your province isn’t listed, it is best to search out a local resource for the best help.
+However, an act of violence in the home may consequently result in criminal charges under the Criminal Code.
+What counts as domestic violence for provincial protection-order purposes depends on your province's family violence legislation.
+Alberta has its own provincial framework; see Alberta's domestic violence laws for that province's Protection Against Family Violence Act, Clare's Law application process, and penalty details.
+If your province isn't covered yet, contact a local victim services agency or legal aid clinic for help.

 In general, you must remember that you are guilty of domestic violence if you intentionally or recklessly commit an act or omission that causes property damage, injury, or death in a domestic setting.